Monachawla1712/readme-doc/README.md/Directory_structure.md

        -  **env Folder Structure**:

-              1. 00-global: This folder is used for storing the Terraform state of the infrastructure in DigitalOcean Spaces.

-              2. 01-network: This folder contains the code for creating the VPC network and the gateway droplet.
+              1. 01-network: This folder contains the code for creating the VPC network and the gateway droplet.

-              3. 02-dev: This folder is dedicated to creating the development environment.
+              2. 02-dev: This folder is dedicated to creating the development environment.

-              4. 03-prod: This folder is dedicated to creating the production environment.
+              3. 03-prod: This folder is dedicated to creating the production environment.

        - **modules Folder Structure** :